The Test Sample

 What is being tested?

-CD4 and CD8 cells are types of white blood cells that fight infection and play an important role in immune system function.
-They are made in the spleen, lymph nodes, and thymus gland, and they circulate throughout the body in the bloodstream.
-CD4 and CD8 cells have markers on the surfaces of the cells called clusters of differentiation (CD), and the number identifies the specific type of cell.
-CD4 and CD8 tests measure the number of these cells in the blood and, in conjunction with an HIV viral load test, help assess the status of the immune system in a person who has been diagnosed with human immunodeficiency virus (HIV).
+CD4 cells are white blood cells called T lymphocytes or T cells that fight infection and play an important role in immune system function.
+They are made in the thymus gland and they circulate throughout the body in the blood and lymphatic system.
+CD4 tests measure the number of these cells in the blood and, in conjunction with an HIV viral load test, help assess the status of the immune system in a person who has been diagnosed with human immunodeficiency virus (HIV) infection.

-CD8 cells are lymphocytes that are sometimes called T-suppressor cells or cytotoxic T cells.
+CD8 cells are another type of lymphocyte.
+They are sometimes called T-suppressor cells or cytotoxic T cells.
 CD8 cells identify and kill cells that have been infected with viruses or that have been affected by cancer.
-They play an important role in the immune response to HIV by killing cells infected with the virus and by producing substances that block HIV replication.
+They play an important role in the immune response to HIV infection by killing cells infected with the virus and by producing substances that block HIV replication.

 As HIV disease progresses, the number of CD4 cells will decrease in relation to the number of total lymphocytes and CD8 cells.
-To provide a clearer picture of the condition of the immune system, the results of these tests may be expressed as a ratio of CD4 to total lymphocytes (percentage) or as a ratio of CD4 cells to CD8 cells.
+To provide a clearer picture of the condition of the immune system, test results may be reported as a ratio of CD4 to total lymphocytes (percentage).

 How is the sample collected for testing?